rebelsky/csc207c/_labs/exceptions.md

 _Driver: **A**_

 a.
+Examine `ReadIntExperiment` to determine what it does.

+b.
+Predict what it will do for each of the following cases.

+* The user enters a valid small positive integer, such as 4.
+* The user enters a valid negative positive integer, such as -5.
+* The user enters a real number, such as 2.8
+* The user enters a string, such as "five".
+* The user enters a large integer, such as 12345.
+* The user enters a very large integer, such as 1234567.
+* The user enters a very very large integers, such as 123456789012345.

+c.
+Check your answers experimentally.

+d.
 Remove the `throws Exception` from the `main` method in `ReadIntExperiment` and determine what, if any, error messages you get.
 If VSCode permits you to do so, try running the program.

 After you finish exploring the effects of that removal, reinsert the `throws` clause.

-b.
+e.
 Remove the `throws Exception` from the definition of `readInt` and determine what, if any, error messages you get.
 If VSCode permits you to do so, try running the program with that warning removed.

 Do not reinsert the `throws` clause.

-c.
+f.
 Within `readInt`, you should have a sequence of lines (or perhaps a single line) that looks something like the following:

 ```java